Vernon Griffiths: Career

-He became professor emeritus in 1961 and received an honorary doctorate in music from Canterbury University in 1975.
+He became professor emeritus in 1961 and received an honorary doctorate in music from the University of Canterbury in 1975.

-Throughout his career Griffiths promoted music education, school music and was active in community music.
-He composed pieces for schools, churches and amateur musicians.

 Honours and awards

 In the 1957 Queen's Birthday Honours, Griffiths was appointed an Officer of the Order of the British Empire.
 The Composers Association of New Zealand awarded him a Citation for Services to Music in 1980.

 Personal life

 Griffiths married Daphne Spear in Christchurch in 1944 and they had five children.

-He died in Christchurch on 23 November 1985.
+He died in Christchurch on 23 November 1985, aged 91.